-The Trustees believe that good stewardship and environmental, social and governance ("ESG") issues may have a financially material impact on investment returns and that good stewardship can create and preserve value for companies and markets as a whole.
+The Trustees believe that good stewardship and environmental, social and governance ("ESG") issues may have a financially material impact on investment returns, and that good stewardship can create and preserve value for companies and markets as a whole.

 The Trustees also recognise that long-term sustainability issues, particularly climate change, present risks and opportunities that increasingly may require explicit consideration.

 The Trustees have delegated the day-to-day management of the assets to investment managers.
 These investment managers are expected to evaluate ESG factors, including climate change considerations, and exercise voting rights (if any) and stewardship obligations attached to the investments, in accordance with their own corporate governance policies and current best practice, including the UK Corporate Governance Code and UK Stewardship Code as appropriate.
 This applies to both equity and debt investments, as appropriate, and covers a range of matters including the issuers' performance, strategy, capital structure, management of actual or potential conflicts of interest, risks, social and environmental impact and corporate governance.
+The Trustees have defined significant votes as the top five holdings by exposure which are also part of the respective investment manager's ongoing engagement with a company or where the investment manager has challenged the voting proposal of their proxy or has voted against management.

 As part of the Trustees' ongoing review of its investment managers it will review how ESG, climate change and stewardship are integrated within the investment managers' investment processes and in the monitoring process.
-The managers are expected to provide reporting on a regular basis, where relevant, at least annually, on ESG integration progress, stewardship monitoring results, and climate-related metrics such as carbon footprinting and/or climate scenario analysis for diversified portfolios.
+The managers are expected to provide reporting on a regular basis, where relevant, at least annually, on ESG integration progress, stewardship monitoring results, and climate-related metrics such as carbon footprinting for equities and/or climate scenario analysis for diversified portfolios.
 The Trustees will also monitor investment manager engagement activity where appropriate at least annually.

-12. Non Financial matters
+12. Non Financial Matters